AshTechs/alx-pre_course/README.md

 My first readme
-It’s the only time I am allowed to update and commit from the GitHub interface.
+It’s the only time I am allowed to update and commit from the GitHub interface!